A rocky rootsy band from Dorset playing a distinctive brand of original music

 Check out http://www.rosebudmusic.org or contact Gordon Spencer who is co-ordinating festival and event bookings for us e: firstname.lastname@example.org mobile 07884 001900

-WE've some cracking gigs and festivals lined up for the year - some are still awaiting final confirmation but we can tell you that we will be playing at The Od Gaffers Festival on the Isle of Wight in June and the Great Dorset Steam Fair in August!
+We've some cracking gigs and festivals lined up for the summer - some are still awaiting final confirmation but we CAN tell you that we will be playing at The Old Gaffers Festival on the Isle of Wight in June; Sidmouth FolkWeek, Whitby Regatta and the Great Dorset Steam Fair in August; and The Looe Music Festival in September.
+We are more than content!

-Sadly, due to ongoing problems with his hand entailing a further operation, we had to say a fond farewell to Harry o'Shea who had been playing excellent bass with us for 18 months.
+Sadly, due to ongoing problems with his hand entailing a further operation, at the end of last year we had to say a fond farewell to Harry O'Shea who had been playing excellent bass with us for 18 months.
 That was a blow.
-But, as they say, one door closes... we are delighted to welcome newly on board Rob Guns Boivin on bass (and several other instruments) and to welcome back Malcolm Windett on bass who will be depping for Rob in 2014.
+But, as they say, one door closes... we are delighted to welcome newly on board Rob Guns Boivin on bass (and several other instruments) and to welcome back Malcolm Windett on bass who will be depping for Rob during 2014.

 As you can see from the above, we love playing Steam Fairs, Beer Festivals and other similar events.
 We were delighted to be at The Great Dorset Steam Fair again last year.
 We have made many friends there - and at other Steam Fairs - over the years.
 As a result of our various musical performances and our ability to match them pint-for-pint, we are proud to be officially approved by the Society of Drivers and Engine Men - S.O.D.E.M!
 Thank you, guys!